Mindful Compassionate Dialogue Therapy (MCDT)

 From anchoring in the presence of universal needs, to co-creating strategies that serves life, to cultivating cultures of collaboration and care

 Needs-based Negotiation helps couples shift from persuading or debating into a shared collaboration from the intention to care for each person’s needs.
 Rather than debating strategies or deciding who is right, we support coupes in staying with the aliveness of needs, and their mutual care for each other needs.
-From this ground, creativity returns, the nervous system relaxes, and collaboration becomes possible.
+From this ground, nervous systems relax, creativity returns, and collaboration becomes possible.

-When partners prepare the dialogue by stating intention, offering reassurance, and planning for safety, the field changes; defensiveness softens and trust grows.
-Concise, expression (of observations, thoughts, feelings, needs) supports attunement and allows listening to deepen.
-After some creative brainstorming, couples move towards the final step of creating specific, doable agreements that build reliability and strengthen the bond over time.
+Concise, expression (of observations, thoughts, feelings, needs, and requests) support attunement and allows listening to deepen.
+After some creative brainstorming, couples move towards the final step of creating specific, doable agreements that build trust in how they will move forward together.

 “When you asked to pause and then said, ‘I want us to care for both our needs here,’ I felt my chest soften.
 I’m longing for security and you’re longing for freedom, let’s see how we can take care of both.”